 Understand the Hair Growth Cycle

 Mostly the shedding process is normal, and you don’t have to worry about it at all.
-Dogs that spend time outside and inside of the house has a better understanding of the season and temperature.
+Dogs that spend time outside and inside of the house have a better understanding of the season and temperature.

 This is the reason they shed heavily in spring and fall because of the change in temperature.
 In this way, they prepare themselves for the upcoming season.